openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 process in which the OP or a claim provider asserts identity data of a certain end-user with a certain assurance towards an RP, typically expressed by way of an assurance level.
 Depending on legal requirements, the OP can be required to provide evidence of the identity verification process to the RP

 ## verified claim
-claims about an end-user, typically a natural person, whose binding to a particular end-user account was verified in the course of an identity verification process
+claim about an end-user, typically a natural person, whose binding to a particular end-user account was verified in the course of an identity verification process

+## claim provider
+server that can provide claim information about a entity; synonomous with "claims provider" in OpenID Connect core

 # Requirements